 An interesting discovery connected to the Battle of Flodden has been discovered in the castle's archives.
 Visit our exhibition to find out more...

 The wedding dress of Lady Melissa Percy, designed by British designer Bruce Oldfield, is newly on display for 2014.

-A new exhibition exploring the impact of World War I on the castle community through selected personal stories.
+A new exhibition exploring the impact of the First World War on the castle community through selected personal stories.